 The OTA Program uses intrusive advising and the following policies related to satisfactory student progress and academic standing.
 In addition to the intrusive advising and the policies listed below, each course utilizes Desire to Learn (D2L) online learning platform.
 All grades are posted in the system, and it automatically always calculates students' current grade.
 Students are evaluated by exam approximately every 3-4 weeks, weekly or biweekly for quizzes and assignments depending on the course.
-Course grades are not averaged up or down related to decemials.

 - 1. ALL OTA credits earned through the OTA degree must have grades of "A to C" (100%- 80%) except for fieldwork experiences.
 These are graded "S" or "U", satisfactory or unsatisfactory.
 If cumulative OTA GPA falls below 2.0, a student will be put on a probationary status for one semester until the cumulative GPA comes up to 2.0. - 2.
 Students are also required to have a minimum of a 2.0 GPA in each OTA course and Anatomy and Physiology coursework completed to be assigned a Level II Fieldwork experience. - 3.
-To graduate, students must also have a minimum of a 2.0 average for general education courses required for the program.
+In order to graduate, students must also have a minimum of a 2.0 average for general education courses required for the program.
 (PSYC, ENGL, SPCH) - 4.
 Specific grading policies are outlined on each course syllabus.
 All courses taught in the OTA Program will use the following grading scale:

-A = 94 to 100%

-B = 93 to 87%

-C = 86 to 80%

-D = 79 to 74%

-F = 73% and lower
+A = 94 to 100% B = 93 to 87% C = 86 to 80% D = 79 to 74% F = 73% and lower

 Note: Grades are maintained in D2L.
 Instructors do not alter earned grades.
-No rounding or curving of earned grades is allowed based on decimal points.
+No rounding or curving of earned grades is allowed.